Macmillan & Co. Ltd. (London, UK)

 Size: 6¼” x 4″

-Apparently the cottage evokes an image sellers of reprint series books sought for their collections of books.
+Apparently, the cottage evokes an image that sellers of reprint series books sought for their collections of books.
 Series with variations on the Cottage Library name include:

 Cottage Library (ca. 1850-1873), Milner and Sowerby (Halifax & London, UK)